End User Agreement

 In certain cases, you may not close your AO Pay account, including:

-- If your AO Pay account is subject to a hold, limitation or reserve.
+(d) If your AO Pay account is subject to a hold, limitation, or reserve.

 Any AO Pay balance you hold represents an unsecured claim against AO Pay.
 AO Pay combines your balance with the balances of other users and invests those funds in liquid investments.
 These pooled amounts are held separate from AO Pay’s corporate funds, and AO Pay will neither use these funds for its operating expenses or any other corporate purposes nor will it voluntarily make these funds available to its creditors in the event of bankruptcy.
 You will not receive interest or other earnings on the amounts in your balance.
 You agree AO Pay shall own the interest or other earnings on these investments.
 You agree to assign any rights to any interest derived from your funds to AO Pay.

-- transferring it to your debit or credit card, where available; or
+(b) transferring it to your debit or credit card, where available;

-We may charge a fee to make a transfer to your bank account.
+We may charge a fee (see application form above with regard to the fees) to make a transfer to your bank account.
 If your debit card is eligible to receive withdrawals from your AO Pay account, you will be provided the option to use it when you transfer funds out of your AO Pay balance, subject to the fees applicable to such transfers.

 You have the right to receive an account statement showing your AO Pay account activity.
 You may view your AO Pay account statement by logging into your AO Pay account.